Ai Accountant

 Month end entries

-Many teams use AI Accountant to auto flag RCM transactions from Tally or Zoho Books, reconcile ledgers, and prepare month end reports with an audit trail.
-For background reading, review the ICA RCM explainer and the Aditya Birla Capital guide.
+Many teams use AI Accountant to auto flag RCM transactions from Tally, reconcile ledgers, and prepare month end reports with an audit trail.

 Reporting in GSTR-3B